so-sc/sosc-website/README.md

 follow the below format with all the details inside the markdown file and submit a PullRequest to this repository.

 PS:
-- Slug is where your blog post will be available on the website and the prefix `/events/` is a must to identify it as a blog.
+- Slug is where your blog post will be available on the website and the prefix `/events/` is a must to identify it as an event.
 - Date should be in the format YYYY-mm-dd

 eg.